jserv/amacc/docs/IR.md

-AMaCC Quick start
-===
-# How IR work inside AMaCC
+# Intermediate Representation (IR) for AMaCC Compilation

-## What is an IR?
+## What is an IR
-An IR is a representation of a "program" between source code and target languages.Before creating binary,the compiler frontend will generate IR to help compiler backend to generate binary file that is independent of the source.
+An Intermediate representation (IR) is the specific data structure or code used internally by a compiler or virtual machine to represent a "program" between source code and target languages.
+Before generating binary, the compiler front-end will generate IR to aid the compiler backend to produce the intermediate form which is independent of the source file.

-## Why use an IR?
+## Why is an IR used
 * Because translation appears to inherently require analysis and synthesis.
 * Break the difficult problem of translation into two simpler,more manageable pieces.
 * To build retargetable compilers:
-    * Build new back ends for an existing front end(make source language more portable and across machine).
+  - Build new back ends for an existing front end(make source language more portable and across machine).
-    * Can build a new front-end for an existing back end.
+  - Can build a new front-end for an existing back end.
-    * We only have to write 2n half-compilers instead of n(n-1) full compilers.
+  - We only have to write 2n half-compilers instead of n(n-1) full compilers.
-    * To perform machine independent optimizations.
+  - To perform machine independent optimizations.

 So how does the IR actually work?
 Let's have an example:
 ```c
 int a;
 a = 10 + 1 + 11;
 ```

-Inside AMaCC，the source code will be converted into following IR:
+Inside AMaCC, the above C source will be converted into following IR:
 ```
 IMM  10
 PSH